Daniel Day-Lewis: Philanthropy

 In 2005, Day-Lewis visited the Gaza Strip with the charity Médecins Sans Frontières, and criticised the occupation as "a state of apartheid".
 He wrote a piece titled "Gaza, Authors in the Frontline: Daniel Day-Lewis" (published in The Sunday Times, April 2005) in which he describes conditions in Gaza, including references to demolitions, checkpoints and psychological impact, commenting: "In the Gaza Strip the Israeli army reacts to stone-throwing with bullets".

 In 2015, Day-Lewis became the honorary president of the Poetry Archive.
-A registered UK charity, the Poetry Archive is a free website containing a growing collection of recordings of English-language poets reading their work.
+A registered UK charity, the Poetry Archive is a free, web-based library containing a growing collection of recordings of English-language poets reading their work.
 In 2017 he became a patron of the Wilfred Owen Association.
 Day-Lewis's association with Wilfred Owen began with his father, Cecil Day-Lewis, who edited Owen's poetry in the 1960s and his mother, Jill Balcon, who was a vice-president of the Wilfred Owen Association until her death in 2009.